Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/q/QuantumESPRESSO/README.md

 -   Issues that we noted:

     -   It has issues with the parallel HDF5 module and instead configures for serial HDF5.

+### Version 7.5 with GPU support for CPE 25.09

+-   Contributed by the EPICURE project and based on instructions they got from the QE developers.